WMMS: The Alan Cox Show

 Radio personality Alan Cox, formerly host of The Morning Fix at WKQX/Chicago and The Alan Cox Radio Show at WXDX-FM/Pittsburgh, took over weekday afternoons as host of The Alan Cox Show on December 16, 2009.
 Joining the Chicago native are Cleveland area comedians Bill Squire and Mary Santora, and former intern-turned-phone-screener Cody (Poundcake) Brown.
 Described by Talkers magazine as "a bold anomaly worthy of industry attention", the show itself has successfully continued the format established by its predecessor The Maxwell Show – all talk during afternoon drive on an FM rock station.
-The Alan Cox Show is rated #1 in several key demographics, and readers of Cleveland Scene named Alan Cox the best Cleveland radio personality four straight years (2010–13).
+The Alan Cox Show is rated No. 1 in several key demographics, and readers of Cleveland Scene named Alan Cox the best Cleveland radio personality four straight years (2010–13).
 In addition to the live broadcast, the show is available on demand through iHeartRadio; and can be downloaded as a podcast through iTunes.
 WMMS also airs The Week in Cox, a weekly recap show on Sunday mornings.

 A devoted fan of heavy metal, Cox considers himself more of a comedian than a disc jockey.
 The show itself rapidly covers a range of topics in a comedic format, from major current events to obscure pop culture; regular segments like "Sperm News", "Why Florida Sucks", and "Are You Smarter Than a Dumbass?" typify the show's irreverent style.
 Cox also frequently takes calls from listeners, and often interviews guests in studio and over the phone.
-During a June 19, 2012 interview with Aerosmith frontman Steven Tyler, the show broke news of the delayed release for Music from Another Dimension!, the band's first studio album in eight years.
+During a June 19, 2012, interview with Aerosmith frontman Steven Tyler, the show broke news of the delayed release for Music from Another Dimension!, the band's first studio album in eight years.
 On February 9, 2010, the show aired "Parma State of Mind", both a parody of the Jay-Z/Alicia Keys hit "Empire State of Mind" and a way of continuing the Northeast Ohio tradition of poking fun at the Cleveland suburb.
 Dean DePiero, then mayor of Parma, criticized the song and its accompanying YouTube video: "It's pretty sick. ...
 The people who put it together aren't even smart enough to know where our city boundaries are."
 The show also drew national attention after holding a book burning party for Fifty Shades of Grey on July 8, 2012.

 Comedian Chad Zumock was a co-host until his dismissal on December 3, 2012, after being arrested for driving while intoxicated; Zumock was acquitted of the charge on May 3, 2013.